FluentLenium/FluentLenium/docs/docs/configuration.md

   - **remoteUrl**

     Sets the remote URL for ```remote``` *webDriver*.
 This should be the URL to access Selenium-Grid server.
+    It can also be used to point to cloud based testing endpoints like SauceLabs and BrowserStack, with custom webDriverFactory implementations.

   - **capabilities**